Women in Ministry Ethos Statement

-This ethos statement was originally approved by the FIEC Annual Assembly in November 2011 and updated by the Annual Assembly in November 2016.
-It was adopted to bring clarity to our work and is not intended to be raised to the level of our Doctrinal Basis.
+This ethos statement was originally approved by the FIEC Annual Assembly in November 2011 and was updated after approval at an FIEC Extraordinary General Meeting in November 2023.
+It was adopted to bring clarity to our work.
 The text of the statement follows.

 When the FIEC came into being in 1922, the issue of women in ministry would not have been particularly contentious.
 The consensus within independent evangelical churches was that the role of pastor and elder was open only to suitably qualified men.
 Whilst mainline denominations and other Christian groupings have shifted from this position, it is our conviction that the traditional view is in line with Scripture.
 At the same time, we also want to affirm that women have a very significant place in the ministry of our churches – not only, as has always been the case, in such areas as care and hospitality, but also in terms of teaching.